-If you’re tuning in tonight to the Flash, you’re probably nervously wringing your hands and anxiously waiting to find out how Barry Allen is going to get out of his latest headache that was produced by the latest villain, Clifford DeVoe aka the Thinker.
-Although Barry has faced an array of criminal meta humans ranging from scary to silly, Devoe has brought about a new way of attacking the Flash, and is therefore, in my opinion, one of the scariest villains yet.
+If you’re tuning in tonight to the Flash, you’re probably nervously wringing your hands and anxiously waiting to find out how Barry Allen is going to get out of his latest headache that was orchestrated by his latest villain, Clifford DeVoe aka the Thinker.
+Although Barry has faced an array of criminal meta-humans ranging from scary to silly, Devoe has brought about a new way of attacking the Flash, and is, therefore, in my opinion, one of the most terrifying villains yet.
 It doesn’t help that his intelligence and somewhat omnipotent presence are his strong points.
 As we saw with Savitar and Thawne, the villains are usually after hurting the Flash emotionally, by singling out a loved one, and physically, with hope in permanently putting an end to the speedster’s life.
 But DeVoe’s first attack was on Barry Allen the person, which subsequently hinders the Flash, and places the show’s hero in a scenario we’ve never seen before.

 If I had to point out the villain whose appearance alone was the most threatening, Savitar would be the reigning champ.
 He was big, menacing, a speedster capable of leaving the Flash in the dust, and he knew everything.
 But for Barry, the greatest threat was that Savitar had the intention of killing his love, Iris West, and there wasn’t any way around it.
 No one seems to be content with just killing the Flash or Barry Allen as a civilian; they need to see him with his heart cut out before they focus their attention on ending his life.

 It was even more frightening to discover that future Barry was the danger lurking underneath the Savitar suit the whole time.
 Who could possibly know Barry’s weaknesses and thoughts better then Barry?
-He knew everything there was to know about everybody and everything.
 I figured that Iris West would be a loss that I would have to begin coping with mid-season.
 At the cost of another loved flash character (miss you H.R.), Iris West was saved and Savitar was erased from existence.

-Barry is not dealing with the speed force or matters that can be solved by Cisco and Caitlin figuring out a clever scientific fix.
+Barry is not dealing with the speed force or matters that can be solved by Cisco and Caitlin figuring out a scientific fix.
 Being the fastest man in the world won’t help out with DeVoE either.
 Also, the truth about DeVoe setting Barry up next to his corpse and transferring his mind to another human being is not going to set Barry free.
 The jury is not going to buy it.
-Barry would either have to find some way to prove that someone else committed the murder, although he was discovered in front of the body with the murder weapon, or that he was framed.
+Barry would either have to find some way to prove that he was framed.
 If that doesn’t go well, we may see Barry trying to figure out how to defeat DeVoe as a fugitive of the law.
 Either way, DeVoe is a superior villain because he has knowledge akin to Savitar, only he can also think up ways to make Barry’s life a living hell and know the outcomes of his choices in a mathematical sort of way.

 Liked the Blog?
 Don’t forget to Pin